David Ehrhart: Biography

 He served for 33 years in the United States Air Force, retiring as a brigadier general.
 While in the Air Force, Ehrhart completed tours as staff judge advocate for the Air Force Materiel Command's headquarters and as assistant judge advocate general for military law and operations for the Air Force's headquarters.
 He also served as commander of the Air Force Legal Services Agency, staff judge advocate at the Air Force's European headquarters, and commandant of the Air Force Judge Advocate General School.

 Ehrhart served as associate general counsel at Lockheed Martin Aeronautics, where he was the lead attorney responsible for the F-35 program.
 He was previously the chief counsel of global sustainment for Lockheed Martin Aeronautics.

+Boards and Affiliations

+In 2013, Ehrhart served as chair of the American Bar Association’s Standing Committee on Legal Assistance for Military Personnel, which supports service members, veterans, and their families in understanding and exercising their legal rights.

+Ehrhart also served as the 2015–16 chair of the American Bar Association’s Section of Public Contract Law while working as associate general counsel at Lockheed Martin Aeronautics in Fort Worth, Texas.

+On July 23, 2018, Ehrhart was nominated to serve as a Member of the Board of Visitors of the United States Air Force Academy for the remainder of a three-year term.